This Safer Internet Day, let’s make the Internet a better place by changing the way we act, interact, and transact online!

 What Is Safer Internet Day?

 Safer Internet Day is an international initiative that aims to promote the positive, responsible, and safe use of the Internet for all, especially children and young people.
-The day is going to be celebrated around the world on Tuesday, February 06, 2018, with the slogan “Create, Connect and Share Respect: A better Internet starts with you”.
+The day is going to be celebrated around the world on Tuesday, February 05, 2019, with the slogan “Together for a better internet”.

 In the UK, Safer Internet Day is coordinated by the UK Safer Internet Centre every year which is a partnership between three leading charities, including the Internet Watch Foundation, South West Grid for Learning, as well as Childnet International.